jhxmluv/G4/README.md

 ## unique advantages of using this tool for English learning

+Word learning is conducted in the order of memorization, recall, and spelling, and repeated learning is performed in units of sections divided by 10 words.
+In this process, we can see the unique advantages of class cards.
+First, in memorization learning, listen to the pronunciation of the current card, lower the cover slightly to confirm the meaning, and then move on to the next card.
+If you get a card that knows the meaning and pronunciation, lower the cover to the end and mark it as a card that you know.
+This is because the cards you know can be excluded from the next iteration.
+If you repeat learning while marking yourself until you mark all the cards in the section, memorization learning is over.
+Second, in recall learning, you can lower the correct answer cover until you get the appropriate answer and then release your hand when you get the correct ansewer.
+Third, in spell learning, if you get it wrong or ask for a hint, the card comes out again.
+You can also match you spelling and pronounciation while listening to word pronounciation.

 ## How user-friendly is the tool for both teachers and students?